 Find the location that works best for your personality and work style.
 Then of course, make sure it has a fast and reliable internet connection.
 If that happens to be outside the house, make sure you are prepared with laptop or device, headphones, and paper and pen, if needed.
 Also be sure that you have the proper login information for the course on the device you’re using, so you don’t have to hunt for it.
 The more you can decrease the friction between you and getting your course material done, the better off you’ll be.

 Find an accountability partner or group inside the course.

 The course community is important for camaraderie and connection, but it’s not the best mechanism to hold your feet to the fire.
 For that, I recommend an accountability partner or small study group.

 Some courses have these built in.
-Here at Soundfly where we provide a Mentor to coach you through the course and give you feedback on work submitted each week, to make sure you’re progressing through the learning activities.
+Here at Soundfly where we can provide you a Mentor to coach you through what you’re learning and give you feedback on work submitted each week, to make sure you’re progressing through the learning activities.
 For me, this built-in option is a huge incentive to purchase a course.
 It adds so much extra value because I respond well to the consistent, friendly pressure that an accountability partner or group offers.

 What if the course you’re taking doesn’t offer accountability?
 Create your own.
 Here are some suggestions on how to do it.